jfishe/Richland_prefab_2br/README.md

 ### Build PDF and HTML5

-The [`Makefile`][makefile] builds printable PDF's and local HTML5 files with a javascript viewer of the Sweet Home 3D plan.
-A Sweet Home 3D plugin is required to generate the javascript viewer.
+The [`Makefile`][makefile] builds a printable PDF and local HTML5 files with a JavaScript viewer of the Sweet Home 3d plan.
+A Sweet Home 3d plugin is required to generate the JavaScript viewer.
 See
 [Third Party Notices](#third-party-notices) for information about downloading the plugin.
 Refer to the [`Makefile`][makefile] for build software.

-The pdf defaults to KOMA-Script scrartcl, specified in `Richland_Prefab_2BR.mdpp` YAML meta-data.
+The PDF defaults to `KOMA-Script` `scrartcl`, specified in `Richland_Prefab_2BR.mdpp` `YAML` meta-data.

 The [`Makefile`][makefile] expects a symbolic link in the local directory to a Dropbox folder for `remodel_richland.droppages.com`.
-Update `remodel` variable in the Makefile to change the location.
+Update `remodel` variable in the `Makefile` to change the location.
 `htmloutput, staticoutput, templates` and `staticobjects` may also need adjusting if your static web page server has a different folder layout than `droppages.com`.